raziakhalidbutt/Dog-Breed-Classification/README.md

-# Dog Breed Classification using CNN with Transfer Learning
+# Dog Breeds Classification using CNN with Transfer Learning

 # Table of content
 1. [Installation](#Installation)